DavidSchledewitz/Awesome_Cosmics/2_Standard_Analysis/README.md

-# How to analyse data
+# How to analyze data

-Usually, all data analysis is done in the [Corryvreckan test beam data reconstruction framework](https://gitlab.cern.ch/corryvreckan/corryvreckan) To install Corryvreckan, follow the installation guide over on their [gitlab page](https://gitlab.cern.ch/corryvreckan/corryvreckan).
+Usually, all data analysis is done in the [Corryvreckan test beam data reconstruction framework](https://gitlab.cern.ch/corryvreckan/corryvreckan)

+To install Corryvreckan, follow the installation guide over on their [gitlab page](https://gitlab.cern.ch/corryvreckan/corryvreckan).